Abdur-RasheedAde/My_Snowflake_DE_Project/README.md

 ## Data Engineering Process
 1. Creation of database and 4 Schemas: A database (DB) known as CRICKET is created with 4 Schemas (LAND, RAW, CLEAN and CONSUMPTION) for proper logical description and arrangement of the DB.
 The Star-schema was eventually used in Data Modelling so as to give the datawarehouse a legible understading.
 [Get the code here](https://github.com/Abdur-RasheedAde/Snowflake_Projects/blob/main/1.%20Schema_CREATION_and_Data_Injestion)
-2. Data Injestion and Loading: Data is injested into the LAND schema and reloaded into the RAW schema.
+2. Data Ingestion and Loading: Data is injested into the LAND schema and reloaded into the RAW schema.
 [Get the code here](https://github.com/Abdur-RasheedAde/Snowflake_Projects/blob/main/2.%20Data_Loading_into_RAW_Schema)
 3. Flattening of Data: Since the data uploaded are ojects, they need to be flatenned so as to create the CLEAN proper column based table.
 [Get the code here](https://github.com/Abdur-RasheedAde/Snowflake_Projects/blob/main/3.%20Flatten_json_into_CLEAN_table)
 4. Creation of Player and Country table: This is achieved by flattening the json objects in the RAW schema to create a Player and Country column Table (get code here).
 These 2 tables are connected with the help of a primary and foreign key respectively.
 [Get the code here](https://github.com/Abdur-RasheedAde/Snowflake_Projects/blob/main/4.%20Player_and_Country_Table)
 5. Extract Data from Inning Array: This is another strategy of the ETL process to transform an array into a proper column based table.
 This is used to get the Delivery clean Table.
 [Get the code here](https://github.com/Abdur-RasheedAde/Snowflake_Projects/blob/main/5.%20Delivery_Table)